 Help with food costs

 If you are struggling to afford to buy food from the supermarket, don’t be embarrassed to get food from elsewhere.
 Doing this could free up money to pay for other essential items.
-Many people get help with their food through charitable organisations, they are there to help and provide valuable support.
+Many people get help with their food through charitable organisations that are there to help and provide valuable support.
 We’ve outlined some of the main sources of help below.

-Feeding Britain provide affordable food clubs which work in a similar way to Local Pantries, a small fee is paid each week and you’ll be able to choose up to 20 items of food.
+Feeding Britain provides affordable food clubs which work in a similar way to Local Pantries.
+A small fee is paid each week and you can choose up to 20 items of food.
 You can find your local food club here.

 There may be other local food projects which can help.
-Whilst there isn’t a website to find them, you can search on the internet by trying searches such as ‘community grocery’.
+While there isn’t a website to find them, you can search on the internet by trying searches such as ‘community grocery’.